 Acetaminophen / hydrocodone and Alcohol / Food Interactions

-There are 2 alcohol/food/lifestyle interactions with acetaminophen / hydrocodone which include:
+There is 1 alcohol/food/lifestyle interaction with acetaminophen / hydrocodone:

 Consumer information for this interaction is not currently available.